 Now, let’s talk about the superpowers GDPR gives to individuals.
 Because let’s face it, before GDPR, most of us had about as much control over our personal data as we do over the weather.
 But GDPR changed all that.
 It’s like a Bill of Rights for your data.

-2. Right of access: You can ask a company what data they have on you, and they have to tell you.
-It's like being able to peek behind the curtain.
+- Right of access: You can ask a company what data they have on you, often through a data subject access request, and they generally have to respond within one month.
+It’s like being able to peek behind the curtain.

 Now, these rights aren’t absolute.
 There are some situations where companies can say no to these requests.
 But overall, GDPR puts a lot more power in your hands when it comes to your personal data.